Definitions used in school admissions

 - if you do not send evidence your application will not be considered for priority 1(b) but it will be considered against the remaining admission criteria.

-Next January and February the Cabinet Member Advisory Group will meet to consider any exceptional reasons supported by evidence from independent professionals and make recommendations to Cabinet Members.
+Next January/February the Cabinet Member Advisory Group will meet to consider any exceptional reasons supported by evidence from independent professionals and make recommendations to Cabinet Members.

 After Cabinet Members have made a decision we will write to you telling you the priority your application has been given.
 This is not an offer of a place.
 If you apply on time you cannot ask for exceptional reasons to be considered by Cabinet Members after the offers have been made unless the circumstances are new.
 If you are not offered a place at your preferred school you have the right of appeal.

 If you make a late application because you could not apply on time, and you think you have exceptional social or medical reasons, you can send evidence to be considered by Cabinet Members.
-If your application is given priority 1(b) and the school you have applied for is full you will not be offered a place.
+If your application is given exceptional social or medical priority and the school you have applied for is full you will not be offered a place.
 Your child's name will be placed on the waiting list which is kept in strict priority order.

 A catchment area is a defined area of the borough.
 Every community and voluntary-controlled school and some academies and voluntary-aided schools have a catchment area.
 Living in the catchment area for a school does not guarantee that a place will be offered.
 You can check catchment areas using our Online Maps service.

 To qualify as living in the catchment area of a school, your child must live there when the application is made and when your child starts the school in September.
-If you live in Solihull, your address and your catchment-area school is likely to be printed on your booklet or letter.
-If you apply using a different address you will need to provide proof of your address.
+If you have moved house recently you will need to provide proof of your address.
 If you are renting a property, the tenancy agreement must cover the time of your application until the time of starting school.

 Sibling / brother or sister attending the same school

 Solihull community schools and voluntary controlled and some academies use this definition of a sibling.
 Other schools may use a different definition.
+Some schools do not give priority to younger siblings.
 You should check the admission arrangements for each relevant school.

 The brother or sister must live at the same address and could be: